engine-programming/engine-programming.github.io/content/_index.md

 **Q**: Is engine programming right for me?

-**A**: If you just want to make games, use an existing engine such as Unreal or Unity.
-On the other hand, people drawn to making engines are in it for the pleasure of low-level programming, of knowing how everything works, and of doing things themselves.
+**A**: If you just want to make games, you can use an existing engine such as Unreal.
+On the other hand, people drawn to making engines are in it for the pleasure of low-level programming, of knowing how everything works, of doing things themselves, and of achieving high quality results.
 You may find the resources listed here useful even if you do not plan on becoming an engine programmer.

 **Q**: Who wrote this page?

 **A**: I'm Radek Jurga, I work as an engine programmer.
-I studied physics and then learned programming on my own, using many of the resources listed above.
-I wrote this primarily for a friend who I am mentoring, he is a physician in the process of changing career to also become an engine programmer, goal toward which he is making excellent progress.
+I studied physics at univeristy, and learned programming on my own, using many of the resources listed above.
+I initially wrote this page for a friend who I was mentoring.
+At the time, he was a physician, and using this guide he succesfully changed career to AAA game development.
+I joined the same studio and we now work together.
 This page is online in the hope that other people will find it useful too.